dominolog/waldo_photos/README.md

 * Picasso for robust image loading
 * RxJava for all background operations
 * ButterKnife 2.0 for view injections
+* Dagger 2.0 for DI
+* ViewModel from Google for MVVM

 ## Configuration
 In order to configure the app, edit **build.gradle** file and set below values: